-2.6 The rules relating to how you obtain consent will change under the GDPR.
-This will apply in most cases to local residents but not to personal data which is processed in connection with a person's role in the council.
+- 2.6 The rules relating to how you obtain consent will change under the GDPR.
+This will apply in most cases to members of the local community but not to personal data which is processed in connection with a person's role in the council.
 For example, staff and councillors cannot give valid consent because consent has to be "freely given" (and it also can be withdrawn at any time).
 A staff member or councillor cannot be said to be freely giving their consent, because the balance of power between them and the council is not equal.
 A staff member or councillor cannot 'choose' to withhold their consent or to exercise their right to withdraw it.
 If a staff member were to withdraw consent, this would put the council in an impossible situation, as it would be obliged to continue to process the personal data whilst the individual carries out their role.
-A councillor does not have a free choice to withhold their consent to the processing of their personal data in connection with the role they are performing in the council.
 This means that 'consent' is not an appropriate legal basis to process personal data for staff or councillors.
-See paragraph 17 below for more information on the lawful basis local councils can rely on to process personal data under the GDPR.

-- 2.7 You will need to produce two types of Privacy Notice: one for residents (a 'General Privacy Notice') and one for staff, councillors and other role holders.
+See paragraph 17 below for more information on the lawful basis local councils can rely on to process personal data under the GDPR. - You will need to produce two types of Privacy Notice: one for residents (a 'General Privacy Notice') and one for staff, councillors and other role holders.
 If you have a website, it is good practice to make the General Privacy Notice available online so people can access it.
 We provide a sample of both Privacy Notices in Appendix 4 Privacy Notices.
 You can amend and adapt the templates to produce your own Privacy Notices. - 2.8 The General Privacy Notice should be issued to local residents with whom you communicate regularly perhaps by receiving correspondence, sending a newsletter or undertaking surveys/local consultations.
 It is important that you collect signed copies of the Consent Form which goes with the General Privacy Notice.
 If you have an interactive website, you may also be able to collect this consent electronically, so long as the Privacy Notice is clearly made available and the data subject has elected to give consent, such as by expressly ticking a checkbox.
 The staff, councillors and other role holders Privacy Notice does not need to be signed but should be issued to anyone holding a role in your council to make them aware of the processing that may take place. - 2.9 Finally, whilst you may rely on consent for most of your communications, there will be some data processing you will want to do as part of normal council management for which you will not need to gain specific consent for that particular action holding lists of councillors, managing allotment tenants or contractors/suppliers, undertaking payroll and HR functions for example.
 In April 2017 the ICO issued some draft guidance on consent for consultation and recommended that consent should be relied on sparingly.
 There may be other legal grounds available and you should consider consent as 'the last resort' particularly as it can be easily withdrawn.